Introduction to Threat Intelligence Feeds

 - Threat Intelligence Review.com: Threat intelligence sources reviews that are updated.

-- Threat Stop.com: Botnets are blocked by the internet provider’s reputation.
+- Threat Stop.com: The internet provider’s reputation blocks botnets.

-- Verisigninc.com: Feeds of iDefense which is highly recommended by some important institutions.
+- Verisigninc.com: Feeds of Defense, which some important institutions highly recommend.

 The continuous array of threat data like the IOC’s are threat intelligence feeds.
-The threat intelligence feeds are to be provided to technologies such as SIEM.
+These are to be provided to technologies such as SIEM.
 The threats and attacks happening all over the world results in threat intelligence feeds.
 Cyber attacks can be prevented by implementing these feeds with controls on technical content.
 They are actionable information.

 Organizational Requirements for its Feeds